Arkansas medical marijuana sales increase to $23.3 million in July - NewsBreak

 FAYETTEVILLE, Ark.
 (KNWA/KFTA) — Medical marijuana patients spent $23.3 million in July at Arkansas’ 38 dispensaries to obtain 4,171 pounds.

 According to a report from the Arkansas Department of Finance and Administration, the Natural Relief Dispensary in Sherwood had the largest month with 392 pounds sold while The Releaf Center in Bentonville followed with 308 pounds.
-The Arkansas Department of Health reports that there are 88,893 active patient cards.Responsible Growth Arkansas files lawsuit over recreational marijuana ballot title rejection
+The Arkansas Department of Health reports that there are 88,893 active patient cards.What legal recreational marijuana could mean for Missouri

 “Medical marijuana purchases increased by more than $1 million from June to July,” said Scott Hardin, spokesperson for the Arkansas Department of Finance and Administration.
 “An average of $751,720 was spent daily on medical marijuana purchases in July.
 Since January 1, 2022, patients have spent a total of $157.9 million to obtain 27,782 pounds from the state’s 38 dispensaries.”